AdamCiuris/tempus-coding-challenge/task_02/readme.md

 That's it!
 Wait a few moments and visit http://localhost:1234/

-You may have to navigate to the notebook in the container's /app directory.
+You may have to navigate to the notebook in the container when you open Pluto.

 <h3>Ubuntu 22</h3>